Distributed Signal Processing via Chebyshev Polynomial Approximation: Distributed Lasso

 Thus, as we increase the approximation order $K$, $B(K)$ and the right-hand side of \eqref{Eq:denoising_bound} tend toward zero (at a speed dependent on the smoothness of the graph wavelet multipliers $g(\cdot)$ and $h(\cdot)$).

-Finally, to illustrate the distributed lasso, we again consider a numerical example where we place 500 sensors randomly in the $[0,1] \times [0,1]$ square, with the same graph construction as the numerical example in Section \ref{Se:denoising_smooth}.
-This time, however, the underlying signal is only piecewise-smooth, with the $n^{th}$ component given by
+Finally, to illustrate the distributed lasso, we consider a numerical example.
+We use the same 500 node sensor network as in Section \ref{Se:basic_numerical}.
+This time, however, the underlying signal is piecewise smooth, but not globally smooth, with the $n^{\mathrm{th}}$ component given by

-We again corrupt each component of the signal $\mathbf{f}^0$ with uncorrelated additive Gaussian noise with mean zero and standard deviation 0.5.
+We corrupt each component of the signal $\mathbf{f}^0$ with uncorrelated additive Gaussian noise with mean zero and standard deviation 0.5.
 We then solve problem \eqref{Eq:approx_lasso} in a distributed manner using Algorithm 3.
-We use a spectral graph wavelet transform with 6 wavelet scales, with the kernels automatically designed by the spectral graph wavelets toolbox \cite{sgwt_toolbox}.
+We use a spectral graph wavelet transform with 6 wavelet scales, implemented by the Graph Signal Processing Toolbox \cite{gspbox}.
 In Algorithm 3, we run 300 soft thresholding iterations and take $\gamma=0.2$, $\mu_i=0.75$ for all the wavelet coefficients, and $\mu_i=0.01$ for all the scaling coefficients.\footnote{The scaling coefficients in the spectral graph wavelet transform are not expected to be sparse.} We do not perform any distributed cross-validation to optimize the weights $\boldsymbol{\mu}$.
 We repeated this entire experiment 1000 times, with a new random graph and random noise each time.\footnote{The reported errors are averaged over the 441 random graph realizations that were connected.} The average mean square errors were 0.250 for the noisy signals, 0.098 for the estimates produced by the Tikhonov regularization method \eqref{Eq:reg_prob}, 0.088 for the denoised estimates produced by the distributed lasso with the exact wavelet operator, and 0.079 for the denoised estimates produced by the distributed lasso with the approximate wavelet operator with $K=15$.
 Note that the approximate solution does not necessarily result in a higher mean square error than the exact solution.